MATLAB for Math 18

 - You may then start working immediately.

 Your quiz time is based on the discussion section in which you are officially enrolled.
-This spring, the Math 18 quiz will be held
+For Summer Session I, the Math 18 quiz will be held in APM B432 on Thursday, July 30, at the times listed below:

-This spring, alternate quizzes will be offered on Monday, June 3, at 9 am, 10 am, and 11 am.
+For summer session I, alternate quizzes will be offered on Monday, July 29, at 9 am, 10 am, 11 am and 12 am.

 We do not offer make-up quizzes if you miss your quiz.